AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    Fortran subroutine is part of a module.

 -  We dimension state using s_lo and s_hi—these are
-   the bounds we got from the , and are for the entire data region, including ghost cells.
+   the bounds we got from the FArrayBox, and are for the entire data region, including ghost cells.

    Note, in Fortran, the spatial indices of state don’t